Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

 \subsection{IC1613}

-IC1613 is an irregular dwarf galaxy, that includes RR Lyrae variable stars and Wolf-Rayet stars, therefore, it is not possible to fit its CMD with an old isochrone, as also shown by \citetalias{Battaglia22}.
-We confirm the membership of the two \citetalias{Battaglia22} candidate members, given their radial velocities.
+IC1613 is an irregular dwarf galaxy, that includes RR Lyrae variable stars and Wolf-Rayet stars, and thus it is not possible to fit its CMD with an old isochrone, as discussed bs \citetalias{Battaglia22}.
+Therefore, they did not apply the CMD selection, neither do we.
+We confirm the membership of the two \citetalias{Battaglia22} candidate members, given their RVs.